Project

 It can also lead to a form of social pressure and thus needs to be handled carefully.

-#38 Updated by didi about 7 years ago
+#38 Updated by didi over 7 years ago

 Conversation with Thomas: